Bulk properties of the Airy line ensemble: Preliminaries

-for all times $s \in (\ep, 1/\ep)$ as $\ep\to 0$.
+be $k$ independent Brownian motions started from the initial condition $W^k_i(0) = 0$ and conditioned not to intersect on $[\ep, t]$ for some $\ep, t > 0$.
+The limit as $\ep \to 0$ and $t \to \infty$ of this process exists (e.g. see \cite{grabiner1999brownian} and Section 2 in \cite{o2002random} for details regarding this), and is known as a $k$-level \textbf{Dyson's Brownian motion}.

 A $k$-level Dyson's Brownian motion has the same distribution as the eigenvalues of a matrix-valued Brownian motion in the space of $k \X k$ Hermitian matrices with complex entries.
+This is a result that goes back to Dyson \cite{dyson1962brownian}, see also \cite{grabiner1999brownian} for the connection with nonintersecting random walks.
+Note that just like with Brownian motion, the law of $W^k$ is invariant under Brownian scaling and time inversion.
+To see this, we could simply apply Brownian scaling and time inversion prior to taking the $\ep \to 0, t \to \infty$ limiting procedure above.

 A \textbf{Brownian $k$-melon}